 Take for instance unmanned aerial vehicles, or ‘drones’, the civilian potential for which is becoming increasingly apparent to operators, civic authorities and a wide range of vertical industries.
 Existing connectivity for drones typically relies on point-to-point satellite control, which requires large numbers of control stations along the flight path.
 The need to build and maintain these presents clear financial challenges, and limits the range at which most drones can operate at all – leaving them unviable for highly useful deployments in remote locations.
 The combination of LTE and 5G changes this completely, allowing the range and flexibility of non-line-of-sight transmission, while enabling cutting-edge security of on-board SIM.

 There are overall three standout markets where the combination of 5G and Mobile IoT will be most pronounced in the near future; namely, smart homes, utilities and industrial IoT.
 Utilities form just one part of the broader shift to smart cities and smart homes, which are poised to make the jump from niche to mainstream phenomenon over the next six years – as consumers and civic authorities grow ever more conscious of waste with the onset of climate change, precision remote monitoring will quickly become an expectation, not an impressive option.
-As the hype fades over truly autonomous cars, as consumers and policymakers realise they really won’t be here much before 2025, automakers will focus on development of smart services for manual vehicles, chief among them navigation, in-car Wi-Fi, safety and infotainment.
-Car-to-car and car-to-road infrastructure communications, the ability of autonomous cars to drive without internet connectivity, and the no-collision tolerance demands of the public will not be widely in place before 2025 – the market will therefore focus on what is.
+As connected and autonomous cars become normalised, automakers will focus on development of smart services for manual vehicles, chief among them navigation, in-car Wi-Fi, safety and infotainment.
+V2V (Vehicle-to-Vehicle) and V2I (Vehicle-to-Infrastructure) communications, the ability of autonomous cars to drive without internet connectivity, and the no-collision tolerance demands of the public will not be widely in place before 2025 – the market will therefore focus on what is.

 Much of the industrial IoT will depend on the low latency 5G offers to satisfy precision thresholds and real-time analytics, or investment will quickly dry up through poor early showing; its countless connected sensors will also require the low power demands of Mobile IoT, and the ability to operate with low-maintenance in harder-to-reach locations.
 The commercial importance of this can no better be illustrated than by the recent partnership between Samsung and AT&T, who announced recently they are working together on the application of virtual reality in smart factories through 5G.